Labs64/netlicensing.io/_posts/2020-11-18-onboard-users-using-interactive-product-tours-with-guidechimp.md

 ### Final Thoughts

-A guided tour or walkthrough can provide so much benefit to your visitors and drive product adoption by showing essential product features and convert users into happy customers.
+A guided tour or a walkthrough can provide so much benefit to your visitors and drive product adoption by showing essential product features and convert the visitors into happy customers.

 This tutorial showing best practices on how you can use GuideChimp and build guided product tours for your webapps.